 Take a look at this positive tweet from the 21st of February when the market was pumping:

-Keep in mind that tweets are never predictive in nature, what they can do however is give you a very good idea of how the participants feel about the crypto market at the moment.
+Keep in mind that tweets are never predictive, what they can do however is give you a very good idea of how the participants feel about the crypto market at the moment.

 In that manner, it’s a great tool when learning how to analyze cryptocurrencies and bitcoin from a market perspective.